Logiraptor/concourse-dsl/README.md

 ## Design Goals

-1. Consistent translation from yml to kotlin
+1. Consistent translation from Kotlin to YAML
 2. Support IDE features like auto-complete and refactoring
 3. Make invalid pipelines harder to write than valid pipelines